 The CPL coverage cannot be declined.
 The DOI wants all parties to a transaction indemnified under a CPL.
-Over the last few years there have been occassional incidents of dishonest title insurance agents or their employees misappropriating monies from the agent?s escrow account.
-It doesn?t happen very often, but when it does, many parties are affected?some without any recourse to recover their losses.
+Over the last few years there have been occasional incidents of dishonest title insurance agents or their employees misappropriating monies from the agent’s escrow account.
+It doesn’t happen very often, but when it does, many parties are affected some without any recourse to recover their losses.

 Does the closing agent get a portion of the fee?

 No, the entire fee is paid to the title insurance underwriter.
 For closings that John Bethell Title conducts, that would be First American Title Insurance Company, Arsenal Insurance Corporation and Old Republic National Title Insurance Company.

 How will the CPL fee be collected?

 The fee will be shown on the HUD-1 and collected at closing.
 It will be remitted to the title insurance underwriter at the same time that the policy premium is remitted.
 The fee will be itemized in the 1100 section on page 2.